thumblemonks/riot/README.markdown

       asserts("email address") { topic.email }.equals('foo@bar.com')
     end

 Here, you should begin to notice that tests themselves return the actual value.
 You do not write assertions into the test.
 Assertions are "aspected" onto the test.
-If the test above did not return 'foo@bar.com' for `@user.email`, the assertion would have failed.
+If the test above did not return 'foo@bar.com' for `topic.email`, the assertion would have failed.

 The `equals` modifier works with any type of value, including nil's.
 However, if you wanted to test for nil explicitly, you could simply do this: